 The heading indicator, or directional gyro appears just below the attitude indicator on the panel.
 It operates on an internal gyroscope that provides accurate heading information once it is set to the correct heading using the magnetic compass.
 This should be done by the pilot prior to taxiing.
 The airplane's heading then appears at the top of the instrument.
+Set yourheading indicator to your mag compass every 15 minutes due to precession error.
+The King Air and Citation Jet have "slaved" heading indicators that normally do not need resetting.

-Figure 3 The heading indicator.
+The heading indicator.